 PCT PATENT FILING IN NIGERIA

-PCT NATIONAL PHASE APPLICATION PROCESS
+PCT NATIONAL PHASE APPLICATION IN NIGERIA

 A Patent and Cooperation Treaty (PCT) patent application filing provides a process for reserving an applicant’s priority right to file an existing patent application in foreign countries.